 Analysis of Performance

 The Street Maintenance Program has set a performance goal of 135 total lane miles of road to resurface in 2014.
-Our second quarter paving goal was 20 lane miles.
-During the second quarter we were able to commence resurfacing operations and produce 53 total lane miles.
-At this time we do not anticipate any difficulties in reaching our total lane mile goal for 2014.
+Our third quarter paving goal was 100 cumulative lane miles.
+During the third quarter we were able to produce 126 cumulative lane miles.
+At this time we do not anticipate any difficulties in obtaining our total lane mile goal for 2014.

 The number of lane miles improved displays the City’s commitment to providing safe, well-maintained streets.
 Proper maintenance reduces future maintenance costs by extending the life of the pavement and maximizing our investments.
 Quarterly targets are set to provide information on our progress towards meeting our yearly goals.
 These targets vary from quarter to quarter due to weather limitations of the construction season.
 Achieving our yearly goals allows us to meet our overall street pavement condition Level of Service 'B' (LOS).
 The total number of lane miles improved annually increased significantly starting in 2011 due to the increased revenue dedicated to Street Maintenance and Repair in the Keep Fort Collins Great tax initiative in 2010.